How to Model a Layout for a Multi-Use Workshop Space

 • UL 1598 Certification: Ensure fixtures are UL 1598 Listed for safety in commercial environments.

-• UL 8750: The LED drivers must meet UL 8750 for electrical and thermal safety.
+• UL 8750: LED drivers must meet UL 8750 for electrical and thermal safety.

-• Title 24 (California): If your project is in California, you must comply with Title 24, Part 6, which mandates specific multi-level dimming and occupancy controls for commercial spaces.
+• Title 24 (California): Projects in California must comply with Title 24, Part 6, which mandates specific multi-level dimming and occupancy controls.

 Designing for Visual Comfort

-Beyond raw foot-candles, consider the quality of light.
-In a fabrication shop, glare can be a safety risk.
+Beyond raw foot-candles, consider the quality of light to ensure a safe work environment.

-• CCT Selection: Use 5000K (Daylight) for precision work to improve contrast and alertness.
-Use 4000K (Neutral White) if the workshop doubles as a showroom or client-facing space.
+• CCT Selection: Use 5000K (Daylight) for precision work to improve contrast.
+Use 4000K (Neutral White) if the space is also used for client consultations.

-• Uniformity Ratio: Aim for a Max-to-Min ratio of less than 3:1 in work zones.
-A ratio higher than this causes the eye to constantly adjust, leading to "visual fatigue."
+• Uniformity Ratio: Aim for a Max-to-Min ratio of less than 3:1 in work zones to prevent "visual fatigue" caused by constant eye adjustment.

 • CRI (Color Rendering Index): For painting or detail-oriented fabrication, a CRI of 80+ is the industry standard.